Does all of this happen overnight? No, it does not. Online marketing is extremely competitive and takes time, money, expertise, and patience.

 6. Don’t quit too soon.
 You are going to screw up and lose money

 Like everything that is worth doing, Instagram ads take money and endurance.
 If you have zero budget, don’t plan on running Instagram ads.
-If you’re a whiny bag and expect instant results, try the yellow pages and Radio ads.
-Their ads always work… (haha?)
+If you’re a whine bag and expect instant results, try the yellow pages and Radio ads.
+Their ads always work…haha

 And another thing…

 I can’t tell you how many times I get people wanting to run ads with zero budget.
 If you can’t pay, you can’t play.

 If you do have a budget, be prepared to make mistakes that will cost money.
 Keep moving forward.
 As long as you have a good product that produces value, you will get buyers.